chuckleplant/blog/_pages/life-drawing.md

 disqus_identifier: LifeDrawing
 ---

 Drawing has always been one of my hobbies and I usually spend some time in the week going to life drawing sessions.
-Some of them have the time spent noted in the sketch.
 I'm trying to explore new mediums such as charcoal and dark paper.

 Here's a collection of some of my recent sketches.
+Some of them have the time spent noted.

 {% includeGallery Life Drawing %}